Lunarequest/myblog/content/post/arch_automation.md

 draft: False
 ---
 ## background
 I have a OEM desktop that I use as a headless(without a display) server.
 I found that I nuke this server very often when I mess something up and have to reinstall.
-With my recent move switching to Arch as the os running on it.
+With my recent move switching to Arch as my primary operating system.
 Reinstalling became a hassel.
 This post will take a diffrent approch.
 Rather then give instructions on how to make/build everything.
 I will talk about what I did and why I did that.

 ## The plan
 First I need to make a custom iso.
 This iso had to boot regularly some how tell my laptop its ip and finally get sshed into by ansible which will allow ansible to install arch for me.
 I broke the problem down into stages